-The members of the library (which is open to all) barracks, such as cricket (of which there is an ex-The members of the library (which is open to all) to look through the most authentic records of any nasubscribe one halfpenny weekly, and a number of tion, or of any family, to convince yourself that there is the officers have subscribed most handsomely to not a descent of a thousand, no, nor one of five hundred the maker's name affixed to the Government Stamp "is merely a guarantee against all Spurious Imitations of valuable Medicines," and to copy that, subjects the imitator to transportation; consequently as a safeguard to the public, the Commissioners of Her Majesty's Stamps, have permitted the words KEATING'S COUGH LO-ZENGES to be engraven in the Stamp affixed to each Parket.
-If all Proprietory preparations are to be classed under the head of Quack Medicines, "James's Fever owder," Dover's Powder," "Singleton's Eye Ointment," Battley's Sedative Solution of Opium, and many others, which are constantly prescribed by the most eminent of the Faculty, would come under this denomination.
-Upon this subject the Pharmaceutical Journal, of the 1st of August, 1846, page 51, under the head Pharmaceutical Quackery, states:-"The sale of an ordinary domestic Medicine may be extended by a judicious e position of its qualities and virtues, and we are not disposed to call OF HER CREW.
+KEATING'S COUGH LOZENGES .- It is a prevailing opinion that all Proprietory Medicines come under the denomination of quackery, such is not the case.
+Having the maker's name affixed to the Government Stamp "is merely a guarantee against all Spurious Initations of valuable Medicines," and to copy that, subjects the valuable Medicines," and to copy that, subjects the imitator to transportation; consequently as a safeguard to the public, the Commissioners of Her Majesty's Stamps, have permitted the words KEATING'S COUGH LO-Packet.
+If all Proprietory preparations are to be classed under the head of Quack Medicines, "James's Fever Powder," Dover's Powder," "Singleton's Eye Ointment."
+Battley's Schative Solution of Opium, and many others, which are constantly prescribed by the most eminent of the Faculty, would come under this denomination.
+Upon this subject the Pharmaceutical Journal, of the 1st of August, 1846, page 51, under the head Pharmaceutical Quackery, states:-"The sale of an ordinary domestic Medicine may be extended by a judicious exposition of its qualities and virtues, and we are not disposed to call in question the propriety of this practice, when nothing "but the simple truth" is stated.
+THIS IS NOT week on the following charge: